RandomSoup/sack/readme.md

 let d = 0.0;
 ```

-The following are vaild negative Numbers:
+The following are valid negative Numbers:
 ```
 let a = -1;
 let b = -0;